 This solution requires a redesign of the loading area in the furnace but will significantly improve the production rate and reduce temperature fluctuations.
 By adding a slopped loading shelf inside the furnace chamber, the newly loaded cold zinc will be exposed to radiation from the walls and convection from the hot gases.
 This effectively pre-heats and melts the zinc before it slowly flows into the bath.
 Not only is zinc being added to the bath very gradually, but it is also already hot, which minimizes the bath temperature drop.

-If your goal is to minimize the sudden drop in bath temperature, then adding less zinc more frequently will help.
-This loading method uses the same amount of energy, but reduces temperature fluctuations in the liquid.
+If your goal is to minimize the sudden drop in bath temperature, then adding less zinc more frequently will help the situation.
+This loading method uses the same amount of energy, but it reduces temperature fluctuations in the liquid.
 This, however, has a potential drawback.
-Constantly opening the furnace door to load zinc, allows cold air into the furnace and this can reduce the heating efficiency.
-The situation is much worse if the burners turn down to low fire for safety during loading.
-Ideally, use an automated loading system, designed to load small ingots through a small loading door at regular intervals.
+Constantly opening the furnace door to load zinc, allows cold air to enter the furnace and this can reduce the heating efficiency.
+The situation is much worse if the burners turn down to low fire for safety while the loading door is open.
+Ideally, use an automated loading system, which can add small ingots through a small opening at regular intervals.

-The furnace’s performance depends on how fast heat can be transferred to the liquid zinc.
-This in turn depends on the heating technology, furnace geometry, choice of refractory materials, and the liquid zinc surface area, to name just a few factors.
+The furnace’s performance depends on how fast the heat can be transferred to the liquid zinc.
+This in turn depends on burner technology, furnace geometry, choice of refractory materials, and the liquid zinc surface area, to name just a few factors.

 There is a limit to how much energy can be transferred from the furnace chamber to the zinc bath.
 Simply adding more, or larger burners does not necessarily mean that the zinc will heat up any faster.
-In fact, it will probably just result in overheating of the bath surface and generation the ash, resulting in an even worse heat transfer rate and metal waste.
-The way to get more heat into the bath faster is to increase the zinc surface area, or to inject the heat directly into the zinc by using immersion burners.
+In fact, it will probably just result in overheating of the bath surface and generation of zinc oxide, resulting in even worse heat transfer rate and metal waste.
+The way to get more heat into the bath faster is to increase the zinc surface area or to inject the heat directly into the zinc by using immersion burners.
 Incidentally, Burns was involved in development of the original immersion burner technology over 40 years ago in the UK, and the latest version of this technology is available from us today.

 It is important during the furnace design process to choose the correct refractory lining materials.
 The hot-face refractory choice is important because the highest rate of heat transfer in a hot furnace is by energy radiating from the walls and roof onto the zinc.
 Choice of suitable insulation is crucial to minimizing heat losses, so that the energy transferred into the zinc bath is not being lost unnecessarily.